junxit/us-congress-bills-116/bill.md

     - **(B)** *Discretionary terms and conditions* In a special use authorization issued under paragraph (1), the Secretary may require or allow modification or relocation of the facility in the wilderness, as the Secretary determines necessary, to reduce impacts to wilderness values set forth in section 2 of the Wilderness Act (16 U.S.C.
 1131).
 - **(l)** *Climatological data collection* In accordance with the Wilderness Act (16 U.S.C.
 1131 et seq.) and subject to terms and conditions as the Secretary may prescribe, the Secretary may authorize the installation and maintenance of hydrologic, meteorologic, or climatological collection devices in the wilderness areas if the Secretary determines that the facilities and access to the facilities are essential to flood warning, flood control, or water reservoir operation activities.

 ## § 6.
-Designation of wild and scenic rivers
+Designation of Wild and Scenic Rivers

-- **(a)** *Indian Creek, Mono Creek, and Matilija Creek, California* Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
+- **(a)** *Indian creek, mono creek, and matilija creek, california* Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
 1274(a)) is amended by adding at the end the following:
-  > - **(213)** *Indian Creek, California* The following segments of Indian Creek in the State of California, to be administered by the Secretary of Agriculture:
+  > - **(231)** *Indian creek, california* The following segments of Indian Creek in the State of California, to be administered by the Secretary of Agriculture:
   >   - **(A)** The 9.5-mile segment of Indian Creek from its source in sec.
 19, T. 7 N., R. 26 W., to the Dick Smith Wilderness boundary, as a wild river.
   >   - **(B)** The 1-mile segment of Indian Creek from the Dick Smith Wilderness boundary to 0.25 miles downstream of Road 6N24, as a scenic river.
   >   - **(C)** The 3.9-mile segment of Indian Creek from 0.25 miles downstream of Road 6N24 to the southern boundary of sec.
 32, T. 6 N., R. 26 W., as a wild river.
-  > - **(214)** *Mono Creek, California* The following segments of Mono Creek in the State of California, to be administered by the Secretary of Agriculture:
+  > - **(232)** *Mono creek, california* The following segments of Mono Creek in the State of California, to be administered by the Secretary of Agriculture:
   >   - **(A)** The 4.2-mile segment of Mono Creek from its source in sec.
 1, T. 7 N., R. 26 W., to 0.25 miles upstream of Don Victor Fire Road in sec.
 28, T. 7 N., R. 25 W., as a wild river.
   >   - **(B)** The 2.1-mile segment of Mono Creek from 0.25 miles upstream of the Don Victor Fire Road in sec.
 28, T. 7 N., R. 25 W., to 0.25 miles downstream of Don Victor Fire Road in sec.
-34, T7N, R25W, as a recreational river.
+34, T. 7 N., R. 25 W., as a recreational river.
   >   - **(C)** The 14.7-mile segment of Mono Creek from 0.25 miles downstream of Don Victor Fire Road in sec.
 34, T. 7 N., R. 25 W., to the Ogilvy Ranch private property boundary in sec.
-22, R. 26 W., T. 6 N., as a wild river.
+22, T. 6 N., R. 26 W., as a wild river.
   >   - **(D)** The 3.5-mile segment of Mono Creek from the Ogilvy Ranch private property boundary to the southern boundary of sec.
-33, T. 6 N., R. 26 N., as a recreational river.
+33, T. 6 N., R. 26 W., as a recreational river.
-  > - **(215)** *Matilija Creek, California* The following segments of Matilija Creek in the State of California, to be administered by the Secretary of Agriculture:
+  > - **(233)** *Matilija creek, california* The following segments of Matilija Creek in the State of California, to be administered by the Secretary of Agriculture:
   >   - **(A)** The 7.2-mile segment of the Matilija Creek from its source in sec.
 25, T. 6 N., R. 25 W., to the private property boundary in sec.
 9, T. 5 N., R. 24 W., as a wild river.
   >   - **(B)** The 7.25-mile segment of the Upper North Fork Matilija Creek from its source in sec.
 36, T. 6 N., R. 24 W., to the Matilija Wilderness boundary, as a wild river.

-- **(b)** *Sespe Creek, California* Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
+- **(b)** *Sespe creek, california* Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
 1274(a)) is amended by striking paragraph (142) and inserting the following:
-  > - **(142)** *Sespe Creek, California* The following segments of Sespe Creek in the State of California, to be administered by the Secretary of Agriculture:
+  > - **(142)** *Sespe creek, california* The following segments of Sespe Creek in the State of California, to be administered by the Secretary of Agriculture:
   >   - **(A)** The 2.7-mile segment of Sespe Creek from the private property boundary in sec.
 10, T. 6 N., R. 24 W., to the Hartman Ranch private property boundary in sec.
 14, T. 6 N., R. 24 W., as a wild river.
   >   - **(B)** The 15-mile segment of Sespe Creek from the Hartman Ranch private property boundary in sec.
 14, T. 6 N., R. 24 W., to the western boundary of sec.
 6, T. 5 N., R. 22 W., as a recreational river.
   >   - **(C)** The 6.1-mile segment of Sespe Creek from the western boundary of sec.
 6, T. 5 N., R. 22 W., to the confluence with Trout Creek, as a scenic river.
   >   - **(D)** The 28.6-mile segment of Sespe Creek from the confluence with Trout Creek to the southern boundary of sec.
 35, T. 5 N., R. 20 W., as a wild river.

-- **(c)** *Sisquoc River, California* Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
+- **(c)** *Sisquoc river, california* Section 3(a) of the Wild and Scenic Rivers Act (16 U.S.C.
 1274(a)) is amended by striking paragraph (143) and inserting the following:
-  > - **(143)** *Sisquoc River, California* The following segments of the Sisquoc River and its tributaries in the State of California, to be administered by the Secretary of Agriculture:
+  > - **(143)** *Sisquoc river, california* The following segments of the Sisquoc River and its tributaries in the State of California, to be administered by the Secretary of Agriculture:
   >   - **(A)** The 33-mile segment of the main stem of the Sisquoc River extending from its origin downstream to the Los Padres Forest boundary, as a wild river.
   >   - **(B)** The 4.2-mile segment of the South Fork Sisquoc River from its source northeast of San Rafael Mountain in sec.
 2, T. 7 N., R. 28 W., to its confluence with the Sisquoc River, as a wild river.
   >   - **(C)** The 10.4-mile segment of Manzana Creek from its source west of San Rafael Peak in sec.
 4, T. 7 N., R. 28 W., to the San Rafael Wilderness boundary upstream of Nira Campground, as a wild river.